General information

 - TeVCat: TeV gamma-ray sources in the TeVCat catalog

-- SGR/AXP: soft gamma-ray repeaters / anomoulus X-ray pulsars
+- X-ray: SGR/AXP: soft gamma-ray repeaters / anomoulus X-ray pulsars

 - IceCat: high-energy neutrinos from the IceCube catalog (IceCat-1)